You’re So Good At Conversation!

 socialize through communication, through conversation.

-So they become masters at it, but they also develop expectations that men don't necessarily fulfill, like cooperative interruptions.
+So they become masters at it, but they also develop expectations that men don't necessarily fulfill, like cooperative interruptions, like, oh, that's right.

 You don't say.